Title: My Prince

 Alistair cradled her close to him.
 "I know.
 I am too," he breathed.

-When Evelyn's eyes opened they felt heavy, like they didn't want to open.
-They felt sore and as if she hadn't slept.
-She looked up at Alistair who was looking lovingly down at her.
+When Evelyn's eyes opened they felt heavy and sore, as if she hadn't slept at all.
+She looked up at Alistair who was staring lovingly at her.
 "Look who decided to wake up," he cooed and gently kissed her.
 It was only then that it dawned on her that she had slept in.
 The sun was nearly up.

 "Ah!" she squealed.
 "I don't have much time."